The Painful History of Ethereum Classic

 Reading Time: 3 minutes

-Ethereum Classic is a derivative of traditional Ethereum, the backbone of numerous decentralized apps.
-It was created after the ill-fated hack of the Ethereum-based platform Decentralized Autonomous Organization (DAO) in 2016.
-How did the project appear in the first place, how has it evolved, and what state is it in now?
+Those who know the story of Coke and Coke Classic will recognise a part of the Ethereum/Ethereum Classic divide.
+Launched following the hack of Ethereum’s Decentralized Autonomous Organization (DAO) in 2016, a fork in the blockchain saw the non-classic version continue to make waves while the original floundered.
+So how exactly did the project appear in the first place, how has it evolved, and what state is it in now?
 Let’s take a look back and investigate Ethereum Classic’s painful history.

 It All Started With The DAO